-We're really trying to avoid geeky terms.
-But in case something in our documentation isn't clear
+We're trying to avoid geeky terms.
+But just in case, we have listed our terminology for you:

 - Cell editors - are definitions that you can